 When we talk about clean installs, there are two kinds people think of:

 - Reinstall and restore from backup: This is usually done on a single phone or tablet.
-My iPhone/iPad is slow, so I make an iCloud or encrypted iTunes backup, reinstall and restore iOS, then restore my backup when I get to that part of the setup screen.
+If your iPhone or iPad is slow, you can make an iCloud (automatically encrypted) or encrypted iTunes backup, reinstall and restore iOS, then restore from the backup when you get to that part of the setup screen.

-- New device, no restore: This is when you're moving from an older phone or tablet to a new iPhone or iPad.
-You back up the old device, but set up the new iPhone or iPad as a new device.
+- New device, no restore: You back up the old device but set up the new iPhone or iPad as a new device.
 You can piecemeal installation of apps and content, but you'll have to sign in and redo all your settings.

 What you'll keep and lose when setting up your iPhone as new

-Thankfully, whether you're doing so because you have too many apps, you want to reconfigure your new iPhone or iPad, or what have you, you won't lose too much information thanks to your iCloud account's syncing features.
+Thankfully, whether you're doing so because you have too many apps or you want to reconfigure your new iPhone or iPad, you won't lose too much information thanks to your iCloud account's syncing features.
 That is, assuming you've turned them on for your old iPhone before attempting to set up your new one.
 Be sure to perform a full back up of your old iPhone no matter what, just to be sure you don't lose anything you might eventually think is worth carrying over.

-Log in with your iCloud account when setting up as new, and here's what you retain:
+When you log in with your iCloud account when setting up as new, this is what you retain:

 - Photos (either the last 1000 or, if you have iCloud Photo Library enabled, your entire library)